riteshpzs12/College-Codes/index.md

 Here is the codebase [link](https://github.com/riteshpzs12/College-Codes/tree/master/Games);

-- **Grapth and Others** :- A few here and there things with graphs and new computer concepts when I starte to learn.
-Curiousity mentoring was the reason.
+- **Grapth and Others** :- A few here and there things with graphs and few new computer concepts when I started to learn.
+Curiousity and mentoring was the reason.
-    1. _Chromatic No_ :- This one takes a vertices and Edge detials as input for a connected graph and tries to find out the chromatic no based on
+    1. _Chromatic No_ :- This one takes a vertices and Edge detials as input for a connected graph and tries to find out the [chromatic no] (https://study.com/academy/lesson/chromatic-number-definition-examples.html#:~:text=The%20chromatic%20number%20of%20a%20graph%20is%20the%20minimum%20number,there%20are%20no%20time%20conflicts).
+This is not the optimum solution but a nice try.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/riteshpzs12/College-Codes/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+    2. _UnFinished_ :- This is a set of unfinished codes.
+I am also not sure of the logic now but here i have a failed attemt to make a local C library for vector calculations.

+Here is the codebase [link](https://github.com/riteshpzs12/College-Codes/tree/master/Graph%20and%20Others);

+- **Typo Generator** :- When we type something in a hurry there is a high chance we do mistype one or two letters in the word what we desire.
+Back then this google keyboard auto correction wasnt this much hit and I tried this thing with the help of my brother jsut to figure out the typos a person might do while typing his password.
+This Code takes a keyboard layout as input in a matrix array format and then builds the probable typo matrix for each character (Only those that we can use in passwords).
+And now whatever is your password all possible [1-edit distance](https://en.wikipedia.org/wiki/Edit_distance) typo strings will be generated.
+Now we have this vastly used eveywhere but back then it was an interesting idea.

+Here is the codebase [link](https://github.com/riteshpzs12/College-Codes/tree/master/typo_generator);